xinabox/Arduino_SW03/README.md

   - ☒CHIP CWO1 or CC01 or CR01

 ## Installation Guide
-To install the libraries please followed the guide provided on the [Arduino Website](https://www.arduino.cc/en/Guide/Libraries) under "**Importing a .zip Library**".
+To install the libraries please follow the guide provided on the [Arduino Website](https://www.arduino.cc/en/Guide/Libraries) under "**Importing a .zip Library**".